 Navigating Portuguese Social Etiquette

-If you walk into a padaria in Portugal and just tell them what you want without first saying “Bom dia” or “Boa tarde,” it’s not going to be well received.
+If you walk into a padaria and tell the baker what you want without first saying “Bom dia” or “Boa tarde,” the interaction will go sideways before it even starts.

 Acknowledgement Before Transaction

-In Portugal, the interaction begins with acknowledgement.
-The human being in front of you expects a greeting before business can even be discussed.
+In Portugal, the interaction tends to start with acknowledgement.
+The person in front of you usually expects a greeting before any business gets discussed.

-This adds exactly three seconds to your day, but it changes the entire energy of the encounter.
-By skipping the greeting, you essentially treat the staff like a vending machine.
+It adds about three seconds to your day and changes the whole feel of the encounter.
+Skipping the greeting makes it feel like you are talking to a vending machine.

 Comparing rude 'Cave Troll' ordering vs. polite Portuguese etiquette.
-Efficiency is not a virtue here.
+Efficiency is not the virtue here.
 Politeness is.

-Here is how to stop being a cave troll and start getting better service.
+Here is how to stop sounding like a cave troll and start getting warmer service.

 EnglishPortuguese